|Information, at its most basic, is data which are set in a context for relevance.|

-INFORMATION (noun): "Knowledge communicated concerning some particular fact, subject, or event; that of which one is apprised or told; intelligence, news. spec. contrasted with data."
-(Oxford English Dictionary, 2nd ed., 1989)
+INFORMATION (noun): "Knowledge communicated concerning some particular fact, subject, or event; that of which one is apprised or told; intelligence, news."
+(Oxford English Dictionary, 2022)

-Political campaign speeches and party political statements are often, in reality, a form of propaganda.
+Political campaign speeches and party political statements are often a form of propaganda.
 They fit this definition when they present the opposing point of view in an unfavorable light.
-All political organizations do this on a variety of issues.

 Identify the terms used to color the information reported in each press release above.
 Read the releases again, deleting those terms.
 How do the statements sound different?